blesta/items/README.md

 ### Map

-Map combines the values from one item with the keys of another item.
+Map combines the values from one Item with the keys of another Item.
-The result is a new item consisting of only the mapped keys and matching values.
+The result is a new Item consisting of only the mapped keys that have item values.

 ```php
 // Create the item